Questo contenuto non è disponibile nella lingua selezionata.

 the

-option to set annotations on the index itself instead of a one of the entries in the image index -
+--indexoption to set annotations on the index itself instead of a one of the entries in the image index -

 the

-option for setting the subject field of an image index.
+--subjectoption for setting the subject field of an image index.

-option to add annotations to the new image index.
+The buildah manifest create command now supports the --annotation option to add annotations to the new image index.

-Option is available to disable Podman healthcheck event
+Option is available to disable Podman health check event

 Runtime resource changes in Podman are persistent

-command are persistent.
+The updates of container configuration by using the podman update command are persistent.
 Note that this enhancement is for both SQLite and BoltDB database backends.

 Building multi-architecture images is fully supported

-command that creates multi-architecture container images is now fully supported.
+The podman farm build command that creates multi-architecture container images s now fully supported.

-A farm is a group of machines that have a unix Podman socket running in them.
+A farm is a group of machines that have a UNIX Podman socket running in them.
 The nodes in the farm can have different machines of various architectures.
-The podman farm build
+The podman farm build command is faster than the podman build --arch --platform command.

-You can use podman farm build
+You can use podman farm build to perform the following actions:

 - Build an image on all nodes in a farm.